heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

- ʕ. *Whiffs of bloodlight from the mattered realm; and this was my portion of all my labour.*
+ ʕ. *Whiffs of bloodlight from the mattered realm; and this was the portion of all my labour.*

 <p align="center">